hbar-team/SPyCCI/docs/contributor-guide.md

 ### Running tests via the Docker container

 To simplify the testing procedure, we provide a Dockerfile with all the required third-party software in the specific versions used for development.
-The only current exception is Orca, for which users need to provide their own archive, downloaded from the [FACCTs](https://www.faccts.de) website.
+The only current exception is Orca, for which users need to provide their own archive, downloaded from the [FACCTs](https://www.faccts.de) website or the [Orca Forums](https://orcaforum.kofo.mpg.de/app.php/portal).

-To build the container, copy the `.tar.xz` archive with Orca (we recommend using version `6.1.0-f.0`) in the `SPyCCI` folder (the archive must be in the same location from which you launch the `docker build` command), and run:
+To build the container, copy the `.tar.xz` archive with Orca (we recommend using version `6.1.0`) in the `SPyCCI` folder (the archive must be in the same location from which you launch the `docker build` command), and run:

 :::{admonition} Note
 :class: info
-Depending on your environment, you may need to provide superuser privileges for `docker` commands.
+Depending on your environment, you may need to provide superuser privileges for running `docker` commands.
 :::

 ```shell